ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 People involved in the compliance assessment process in your organization can use Compliance Manager to review the customer-managed controls from all Assessments for which they are assigned.
 When a user signs in to Compliance Manager and opens the **Action Items** dashboard, a list of Action Items assigned to them is displayed.
 Depending on the Compliance Manager role assigned to the user, they can provide implementation or test details, update the Status, or assign Action Items.

-As certification controls are generally implemented by one person and tested by another, the Action Item can be initially assigned to one person for implementation, and once that is complete, that person can reassign the Action Item to the next person for testing and uploading of evidence.
+Certification controls are usually implemented by one person and tested by another.
+Action Items initially assigned to one person for implementation, and once that is complete, that person can reassign the Action Item to the next person for testing and uploading of evidence.
 This assignment/reassignment of Action Items can be performed by any users who have a Compliance Manager role with sufficient permissions, allowing for central management of control assignments, or decentralized routing of Action Items, from implementer to tester as appropriate.

 ## Permissions

 Compliance Manager uses a role-based access control permission model.
 By default, everyone in your organization with Azure Active Directory (Azure AD) account has full access and can perform any action in Compliance Manager.
-Once role-based access control has been implemented by your organization, any user not assigned to a defined Compliance Manager role will have guest access.
+Once role-based access control has been implemented by your organization, any user not assigned to a defined Compliance Manager role are assigned guest access.

 To change from default permissions and implement a fully role-based access control model, at least one user must be added to each Compliance Manager role.
 After a user is added to a role, the permissions to perform the actions assigned to that role are removed from the default set of permissions available to all users, and only users that have been provisioned that role will be able to access Compliance Manager and perform the actions allowed by that role.